 On 3/21/13, the four Kennedy Heights & Pleasant Ridge Community Councils & Development Corporations came together with District A for our initial Inter-Neighborhood Community Conversation based upon Plan Cincinnati, the City’s new strategic plan.

-Over the next months, you can expect our Community Councils and Development Corporations, along with the District A Board, to be working through the results of our first brainstorming session across conversation tables and neighborhoods.
+Since then, our Community Councils and Development Corporations, along with the District A Board, have been working through the results of our first brainstorming session in lots of conversations across neighborhoods.

 Click on Inter-Neighborhood Planning in the menu to your left to read our SUMMARY REPORT and see all the results from our 85+ participants on 3/21/13.
-Then join us when we meet in AUGUST.
+Then join us on AUGUST 7th, 6-8 pm, at Beans & Grapes, 6200 Montgomery Road.

 Get in touch with any of us – at any time – and become part of our growing better together!